rohith-is-okay/Lip-reading-through-Deep-Learning/README.md

 mainprojfolder/data/s1
 mainprojectfolder/data/alignments/s1

-Run the app through streamlit to see a visual representation of the main features of the ML model and how it sees the data
+Run the app.py through streamlit to see a visual representation of the main features of the ML model and how it sees the data